The Centre for Time is an interdisciplinary centre at the intersection of psychology, physics and philosophy.

 He runs experiments to reveal how streams of visual information are buffered and prioritized for recognition and processing into memory.

-Kristie is an associate professor in philosophy at the University of sydney.
+Kristie is a professor in philosophy at the University of sydney.
 She works principally in metaphysics, often at the intersection of metaphysics and psychology, on the nature of space and time.

 Currently, she is running experiments into the way people think about and represent time.